Clock icon

 Feline miliary dermatitis, often termed cat dermatitis, is a common skin condition that affects cats of all ages and breeds.
-The condition is characterized by small, raised, and crusty lesions that are usually found on the head, neck, and back of the cat.
-These bumps on the cat's neck and back can be extremely itchy, causing the cat to scratch and bite at the affected areas, leading to further irritation and potential secondary skin infections.
+Cats that have this condition have small, raised, and crusty lesions that are usually found on the head, neck, and back.
+These bumps on the neck and back can be extremely itchy, causing scratching and biting at the affected areas, leading to further irritation and secondary skin infections.
 Military dermatitis in cats can be caused by various factors, but the two most common are flea-bite hypersensitivity and allergies.

 • Feline miliary dermatitis is a common allergic dermatitis in cats, causing small, crusty scabs resembling millet seeds, often located along the cat's back near the tail.

-• The number one cause of feline miliary dermatitis is an allergy to flea bites (Flea Allergy Dermatitis - FAD).
+• The number one cause of feline miliary dermatitis is an allergy to flea bites (Flea Allergy Dermatitis, or FAD for short).

 • Other causes include seasonal or food allergies, infections like folliculitis, or other factors such as environmental allergens.